- 25 basis points, 0.25%, rate cut

 As a result of more people having more disposable income, the cost of goods can also increase, a.k.a. inflation.
 When inflation rises, it makes it harder to afford basic necessities, like food or a roof over your head — especially if the cost of necessities rises faster than your salary.

 The current housing affordability crisis is one example of this.
 Record-low mortgage rates during the pandemic (low borrowing costs, see above) plus a work-from-home revolution contributed to one of the fastest-growing housing markets ever.
 The index for shelter inflation increased from under 2.5% to over 7.5% between March 2021 and March 2023.
-It’s currently at 3.6%.
-Core inflation rose 3% in September, above the Fed’s 2% target, based on delayed reporting from the BLS.
+It’s currently at 3.6%, based on the most recently available data from the Bureau of Labor Statistics (BLS).
+Core inflation rose 3% in September (also based on the most recent data), well above the Fed’s 2% target.

 What happens next with mortgage rates?